-As discussed above, a claim to copyright in a compilation may cover the preexisting material or data that appears in that work, provided it (i) is sufficiently creative and copyrightable, (ii) is owned by the copyright claimant, (iii) is specifically claimed in the application, and (iv) has not been previously published or previously registered.
-In no case may the claimant register material or data that is in the public domain.
-17 U.S.C. §103(b).
+As discussed above, a claim to copyright in a compilation maydoes not cover any of the preexisting material or data that appears in that work, provided it (i) is copyrightable, (ii) is owned by the copyright claimant, (iii) is specifically claimed in the application, and (iv) has not been previously published or previously registered.
+In no case may the claimant register preexisting material or data that is in the public domain.
+17 U.S.C. §103(b).together with a compilation (i) the material or data must be copyrightable, (ii) the compilation and the material or data must be created by the same author, and/or (iii) the copyright in the compilation and the material or data must be owned by the copyright claimant.